Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence/1a5-full-semantics.md

   Explores the rise of language and symbolic systems that allow agents to construct and share vast abstract worlds of meaning.
 description: >
   Details Stage V, covering symbolization, syntax, grounding, and cultural transmission, showing how collective conventions turn arbitrary tokens into powerful vehicles for combinatorial thought and collaborative cognition.
-tags: [symbols, language, shared-meaning, culture, semantics]
+tags: [Symbols, Language, Shared Meaning, Culture, Semantics]
 altitude: low
 emoji: "⚙️"
 ---